 - One out of three smartphone searches were made right before a store visit and 43% of consumers do online research while in the store

-- The 93% of online experiences begin with a search engine, and 50% of search queries are four words or longer
+- 93% of online experiences begin with a search engine, and 50% of search queries are four words or longer

-- The 70-80% of search engine users are ignoring the paid ads and are only focusing on the organic results
+- 70-80% of search engine users are ignoring the paid ads and are only focusing on the organic results

 What Lies Ahead?

 One of the biggest technological breakthroughs of all time is definitely voice search.
 Sometimes referred to as voice-enabled, it allows the user to use a voice command in order to search the Internet or a certain device.
-Before we introduce some interesting facts regarding voice search, let’s take a look at a brief timeline about speech and technology and how it evolved through the years.
+Before we introduce some interesting facts regarding voice search, let’s take a look at a brief timeline of speech and technology and how it evolved through the years.